botder/Samsung-Galaxy-Book4-Edge/WINDOWS.md

 # Windows 11 for Arm64

-This document lists websites where you can download an ISO for *Windows 11 for Arm64*.
+This document lists websites where you can download an ISO for *Windows 11 for Arm64*, and how to extract files from the ISO.

+## Download a Windows.iso

 > [!NOTE]
 > UUP dump does not provide an ISO file directly.
 You will receive a script that will build the ISO file for you, automatically.
 You can customize the script to a degree, for example, to integrate available updates.